Making And Using A

 If you want to make the rate of the fade slower or quicker,

-you can adjust it by changing the 'Fade Rate' in the bottom
+you can adjust it by changing the 'Fade Rate' setting.

-When we changed the Rotation back to 'Normal' we lost the
+When we changed the Rotation setting back to 'Normal' we lost

-swirly look of the brush, so before we check out the
+the swirly look of the brush, so let's put the swirl back.

 This is the effect that it produces.